Money Secret #4 – Delight Is In The Details

 But without attention, quality and preference don’t matter at all.
 With attention, the impact of quality multiplies.

 Happiness begets happiness in part because happy people pay more attention to the good.4 But why wait for some vestigial biological signal?
 Take things into your own hands.
+Follow some of these 54 tips to increase your happiness.

 Start paying attention.